Mapping the Distorted Dark Matter Distribution of the LMC-SMC System Prior to Milky Way Infall with Basis Function Expansions: Reconstruction of the LMC-SMC Dark Matter Distribution

 The top panel of Figure \ref{fig:template_power_lmc} shows the results of these comparisons.
 We plot the gravitational power of each harmonic in each expansion normalized by the strength of the monopole.
 As discussed in \citet{garavito-camargo_quantifying_2021}, the template oblate, prolate, and triaxial halos lack power in odd harmonics due to their inherent symmetries.
 The presence of power in odd $l$ terms for the two LMC simulations therefore signifies the presence of the asymmetric perturbations induced by the SMC or the MW.

 In the \citet{garavito-camargo_hunting_2019} LMC models (no SMC), the MW's tides have a stronger effect on the LMC's global shape than what we find for the SMC's influence on the LMC at the epoch of MW infall.
-In particular, the strength of the quadrupole in the present day LMC is comparable to that of the oblate and prolate halos.
-This indicates that the MW's tides have elongated the LMC's DM halo significantly \citep[e.g.][]{garavito-camargo_quantifying_2021, lilleengen_effect_2023, vasiliev_dear_2024}.
+In particular, the strength of the quadrupole in the present-day LMC is comparable to that of the oblate and prolate halos.
+This indicates that the MW's tides have elongated the LMC's DM halo significantly \citep[e.g.,][]{garavito-camargo_quantifying_2021, lilleengen_effect_2023, vasiliev_dear_2024}.

 The bottom panel of Figure \ref{fig:template_power_lmc} compares the LMC Expansion at different epochs.
 The $l=1$ power is weakest at MW infall, but can reach strengths comparable to the impact of the MW on the LMC in \citet[upper panel]{garavito-camargo_hunting_2019}.
-Furthermore, both the Inner and Outer Overdensities persist at MW Infall, resulting in higher power in $l=2,3$ than at earlier times.
-As such, the SMC's impact on the LMC cannot be discounted relative to the impact of MW tides.
-However, how the MW enhances or damps the SMC-induced dipole is unclear; full MW-LMC-SMC simulations are needed to address this issue.
+Furthermore, both the Inner and Outer Overdensities persist at MW infall, resulting in higher power in $l=2,3$ than at earlier times.
+While we cannot directly extrapolate these results at MW infall to the present-day, it is clear that the SMC's impact on the LMC (in the absence of the MW) is nonnegligible compared to the impact of MW tides on the LMC (in the absence of the SMC; \citealt{garavito-camargo_quantifying_2021}).
+Therefore, the present-day LMC must be shaped by \textit{both} the SMC and the MW.
+However, exactly how the LMC halo perturbations identified in this work will evolve further in the presence of the MW is unclear; full MW-LMC-SMC simulations are needed to address this issue.